wavefrontHQ/docs/pages/doc/csp_security_policy.md

 ### Examples of Traces Security Policy

-In this example, you have a traces security policy created to block trace data from the RiderApp's passenger service for the everyone user group.
+In this example, you have a traces security policy created to block trace data from the RiderApp's passenger service for the Everyone user group.
 When the traces security policy is in place:
-* Users who belong to the everyone user group won't see the passenger service data on the traces browser, service dashboard, operations dashboard, and application status page.
+* Users who belong to the Everyone user group won't see the passenger service data on the Traces Browser, Service Dashboard, Operations Dashboard, and Application Status page.
 * Super Admin users can see all the data.

 ![A screenshot of the traces security policy created to block the user group everyone from seeing data of the RiderApp's passenger service.](images/csp_traces_security_policy_example.png)

-The screenshots below show you how the blocked trace data does not show up for a user in the everyone user group and how the data shows up for a Super Admin user.
+The screenshots below show you how the blocked trace data does not show up for a user in the Everyone user group and how the data shows up for a Super Admin user.

-* Traces Browser: The Super Admin user can see the passenger service on the traces browser, while the other user can not see the passenger service on the traces browser.
+* Traces Browser: The Super Admin user can see the passenger service on the Traces Browser, while the other user, who belongs to the Everyone group, cannot see the passenger service on the Traces Browser.
   ![A screenshot of how the Super Admin user and a user that belongs to the everyone group sees data on the traces browser.](images/traces_security_policy_example_traces_browser.png)

-* Application Map: The Super Admin user can see the passenger service on the application map, while the other user can not see the passenger service on the application map.
+* Application Map: The Super Admin user can see the passenger service on the Application Map, while the other user, who belongs to the Everyone group, cannot see the passenger service on the Application Map.
   ![A screenshot of how the Super Admin user and a user that belongs to the everyone group sees data on the application map.](images/traces_security_policy_example_service_map.png)